www.free-world-maps.com

 • An internationally accepted Bachelor in Science degree (i.e. equivalent to 180 ECTS) with a major in Biology, Natural Sciences, Environmental Sciences, or equivalent from an accredited university.
 Prospective applicants should check the FAQ to see which BSc are likely to be considered equivalent and which are not;

-• Students must be able to demonstrate proficiency in English or in English + French.
+• Students must be able to demonstrate proficiency in English, or in English plus French and/or Spanish.
 However, in the 1st and 3rd semester extra-curricular language courses are offered to improve language skills needed on the student's study Trajectory.
 More information on language requirements can be found in the online Application, Information and Management Tool (AIM-tool);

 • A personal evaluation of the applications will be done by the Selection Committee composed of all Local Coordinators.